ikrtolica/node-call-mixpanel/README.md

   return callApi(url, { method: 'POST' });
 ```

-callAPi returns a promise, that is resolved once the call call to fetch completes successfully.
+`callAPi` returns a promise, that is resolved once the call to `fetch` completes successfully.

 There is some simple error checking.
 This project was a take-home assignment for Segment, which you should be using instead of hacking up HTTP API calls on your own.